jkzorz/jkzorz.github.io/_posts/2020-01-22-alluvial-plots.md

 ![useful image]({{ site.url }}/assets/Alluvial_bins_bm_4pc.png)

 You can see clearly from this figure how the species are changing over the time series.
-The dominant species of Days 0-4, C1, becomes nearly non-existant by Day 10, while P1 and other species become more abundant.
+The dominant species of Days 0-4, C1, becomes nearly non-existent by Day 10, while P1 and other species become more abundant.

 Save with ggsave: